Volleyball Drills

 Dig-and-Roll

 Coach stands on a box at the net and tips or hits balls left and right of the defender.
-Defender digs the ball to a target, then rolls or sprawls to recover.
-Builds defensive range, the willingness to leave the feet, and the body control to pop back up.
-Adjust the difficulty by lengthening the distance or increasing the speed of the hit.
+The defender digs the ball to a target, then rolls or sprawls to recover.
+Builds the willingness to leave the feet and the body control to pop back up.

 Pancake Drill